 Territorial behavior will vary between sexes, but both males and female betta fish may show aggression toward other same-species bettas as well as other fish.

 Many betta owners are worried that flaring may not be good for their health and can be a sign of an overly stressed fish.
-So is flaring good, or is flaring bad?
+So is your betta flaring good or bad?

-If you find your betta fish flaring excessively, there may be a reason for it, and whatever the reason, it may be causing your betta to become agitated and stressed.
-If you remove the cause, you may find your betta will stop flaring so often.
+If you find your betta fish flaring a lot, there is usually a good reason for it, and whatever the reason, it may be causing your betta to become agitated and stressed.
+If you remove the cause, you may find your betta will stop flaring so much.

-Flaring occasionally is nothing to be concerned about, and the act of flaring will not cause your fish any harm at all.
-Some betta will flare as a way of stretching their muscles, and for some, it will just be down to their own personality.
+Occasional flaring is nothing to be concerned about, and the act of flaring will not cause your fish any harm at all.
+Some betta will flare to stretch their muscles, some will flare when constipated as it helps pass the blockage, and for some, it will just be down to their own personality.
 The worry of too much flaring should always come down to why the behavior is occurring.

 Will Betta Fish Attack Their Own Reflection